PedroAlvesV/LuaMidi/README.md

 LuaMidi is a library to write MIDI programmatically in Lua.

-This project may show a few problems.
+This project may present a few bugs.
 Please, publish an [issue](https://github.com/PedroAlvesV/LuaMidi/issues) if you find any.

 You can check the docs at [the wiki](https://github.com/PedroAlvesV/LuaMidi/wiki).